caraortizmah/x-ray_scripting_out/examples/readme.md

 The only condition to run using `overall.sh` is to save all the ORCA outputs in another folder.

-     $ .overall.sh $DIR
+     $ ./overall.sh $DIR

 where:

-     $DIR is the path where the list of ORCA outputs are placed (only ORCA output files!)
+     $DIR is the absolute path where the list of ORCA outputs are placed (only ORCA output files!)

 ### Example: